gsiatras/Image-Retrieval/README.md

 # Image Retrieval System
 ## Overview
-The Image Retrieval System is a powerful tool designed for efficient image retrieval, leveraging a Siamese model with triplet loss and ResNet50 as the backbone.
+The Image Retrieval System is a tool designed for efficient image retrieval, leveraging a Siamese model with triplet loss and ResNet50 as the backbone.
+Indexing using faiss.
 This project is implemented in TensorFlow.

 ## Components
 ### 1. DatasetHandler